nilfm/pokemon-game/README.md

 ## Cleaning up gamesaves

-After executing `make`, there will be a `Cleaner` executable included in the folder, which you can execute with the command `./Cleaner` and follow its steps to clean up one or all of the gamesave data.
+After executing `make`, there will be a `Cleaner` executable in the folder, which you can execute with the command `./Cleaner` and follow its steps to clean up one or all of the gamesave data.
 This process is irreversible.

 ## Updating the game